DanRunfola/AppliedMachineLearning/README.md

 Note: in some cases, you may need to run conda install nbconvert=5.4.1

 ### Installation Notes for the Brave
+I will not help you with this.
+Godspeed.

 On ubuntu or other debian based systems, you can compile 3.5 using: sudo apt-get install make build-essential libssl-dev zlib1g-dev libbz2-dev libsqlite3-dev openssl wget https://www.python.org/ftp/python/3.5.4/Python-3.5.4.tgz